Signs, Symptoms, and Treatments for Seasonal Allergies

 • Asthma attack (in the most severe cases)

-Of course, anyone who has seasonal allergies experiences them in their own way and not only may the symptoms vary, but the severity of the symptoms can be vastly different as well.
+Of course, anyone who has seasonal allergies may experience their own unique constellation of symptoms.
+Not only will the symptoms vary by person, but the severity can differ as well.

-Once you know what is causing your symptoms, you and your allergist can determine the best seasonal allergy treatments to provide relief.
-Several common treatments include:
+Once you know what’s causing your symptoms, you and your healthcare provider can determine the best seasonal allergy treatments to provide relief.

 Limiting exposure.
 If you can identify where your triggers occur, you can do your best to minimize contact with them by avoiding that area.
 That may mean refraining from certain outdoor activities or keeping doors and windows closed when the pollen count is elevated.